Home > Resources > 10 Best Business Model Canvas Examples

 When it comes to the first type, having your own channels means a combination of all shops you belong to, all sales staff you are employing, or all your websites.

 In terms of having partner channels with someone else, you have a wide range of choices, from using Google Adsense to sell your services to using a wholesaler or even partnering with affiliates to advertise your products.
-You can promote your product with a blog post, social media mentions, a viral video campaign, or a live stream (here is an example of simple streaming software, you could start with).
+You can promote your product with a blog post, social media mentions, a viral video campaign, an interactive Flipbook maker or a live stream (here is an example of simple streaming software, you could start with).

 Customer relationships